The best bulking books, courses, and programs for skinny guys trying to build muscle.

 Here are the basics of Mass Made Simple:

 • You can buy this program as a book or PDF.
-It’s very simply formatted.
-It isn’t flashy.
+They don’t look very impressive.
+The average Google Doc is prettier.
 But don’t be fooled: the content is good.

 • The workout program isn’t simple.
 There aren’t any tutorial videos teaching the lifts.
 There aren’t any beginner progressions of the lifts.
-Some of the lifts are pretty complex.
+Some of the lifts are complicated.
 The complexes are definitely complex.
-It seems like a program for athletic skinny beginners who are working with a coach.
+The program feels like it’s made for high-school football coaches.

 • There’s a focus on the front squat, barbell bench press, and one-arm overhead press.
 These are fantastic lifts, and they put a heavy emphasis on your chest, front delts, and quads.
 These are the muscles you need for Olympic weightlifting, shotput, the Highland Games, and a bunch of other strength-oriented sports, including football.